Granny Flat Insurance: Covering In-Law Suites & Accessory Apartments

 When Family Members Occupy the Unit

 However, even with family occupants, you should review your personal liability limits.
 A slip-and-fall accident or structural injury can generate costs that easily exceed a standard limit.
-Adding an umbrella insurance policy that extends coverage to $1 million or more is a smart and affordable safeguard.
+Adding an umbrella insurance policy that extends coverage to $1 million typically runs about $200 to $400 per year for a standard household (with $75 or so added per additional million), making it one of the most affordable safeguards available.

 When You Rent to Tenants

-The moment you collect rent from a tenant — even occasionally — your standard homeowners policy becomes inadequate.
+The moment you collect rent from a tenant, even occasionally, your standard homeowners policy becomes inadequate.
 Insurers classify rental activity as a business operation, and most homeowners policies explicitly exclude tenant-related incidents and tenant guest injuries.
+Experian and Liberty Mutual both note that renting a detached ADU to a non-family member for six months or more typically requires landlord insurance.

 Without the right coverage, you could face: